-Bachelor to Master Dual Credit Options
+Bachelor to Master Dual Credit Program

-The Bachelor to Master Dual Credit Options enable Trident students to earn up to 12 semester hours of graduate credit toward their undergraduate program that will also apply toward a graduate degree.
+The Bachelor to Master Dual Credit Programs enable Trident students to earn up to 12 semester hours of graduate credit toward their undergraduate program that will also apply toward a graduate degree.
 Available programs are as follows:

-Bachelor of Science in Business Administration to Master of Business Administration - No - Dual Credit Option Concentration Bachelor of Science in Leadership - Dual Credit to Master Science in Leadership - No Option Concentration Bachelor of Science in Human Resource to Master of Science in Human Resource Management - Dual Credit Option 1 Management - No Concentration Bachelor of Science in Health Administration - to Master of Science in Health Administration - Dual Credit Option No Concentration
+Bachelor of Science in Business Administration to Master of Business Administration - No - Dual Credit Concentration Concentration Bachelor of Science in Leadership - Dual Credit to Master Science in Leadership - No Concentration - Concentration Bachelor of Science in Human Resource to Master of Science in Human Resource Management - Dual Credit Concentration 7.
+Management - No Concentration

 The above combinations represent the maximum applicability of dual credit courses.
-However, graduate courses taken as part of the undergraduate program may apply to any graduate degree in which the course is required for degree completion.
-For a list of specific graduate courses that apply to these program options, please see the Academic Programs Catalog.
+However, graduate courses taken as part of the dual credit undergraduate program may apply to any graduate degree in which the course is required for degree completion.